Why You Need a Trademark Lawyer

 The distinctiveness of a trademark falls into one of five categories:

-The more unique the mark, the less likelihood it's confused with other marks.
+The more unique the mark, the less likely it is to be confused with other marks.
 More importantly, it carries greater legal weight when defending against competitors and other unlawful uses.
 However, you must register your trademark with the United States Patent and Trademark Office to receive that protection.

 A trademark must be distinctly different from the product's generic name.
 For example, Kleenex® is a trademark for facial tissue, while White Out® is a trademark for correction fluid.